 As part of the new development, there will be several new recreational open spaces for residents to enjoy the natural environment.
 These open spaces will include parks and gardens, public open spaces, children’s play areas, playing pitches, allotments and nature parks (SANGs - Suitable Alternative Natural Greenspace.)

 In North Wokingham, there will be 4 new nature parks along the A329M, with footpaths, ponds and landscaping.
 The Kentwood Farm nature park is already open and consists of 4 hectares of open space and a temporary car park.
 The Matthewsgreen nature park is now open.
-Constuction is starting soon on the Bell Farm nature park, along the A329M.
+The Bell Farm nature park, which runs along the A329M, is now open.
+The Bell Farm nature park, which runs along the A329M, is now open.
 The footpath between Emmbrook School and Forrest Road is now open.

 The Matthewsgreen neighbourhood will have 2 children’s play areas.
 The Keephatch Beech development will have an area of allotments and a noise-reducing hill with a fence along the A329M.